Hospital worker spots shipment of counterfeit face masks

 VIRUS BY THE NUMBERS

-The new deaths pushed the state’s confirmed COVID-19 death toll to 12,401 and its confirmed caseload since the start of the pandemic to more than 375,000.
+The new numbers push the state’s confirmed COVID-19 death toll to 16,981 since the start of the pandemic, while its confirmed caseload rose to nearly 608,000.

 The true number of cases is likely higher because studies suggest some people can be infected and not feel sick.

-There were more than 2,300 people reported hospitalized Monday because of confirmed cases of COVID-19, with more than 420 in intensive care units.
+There were about 700 people reported hospitalized Friday because of confirmed cases of COVID-19, with about 160 in intensive care units.